 What’s in the box?

-All students who have science on their timetables are sent a Science Box containing equipment to help them carry out practical activities related to their course.
+All Red Balloon of the Air students who have science on their timetables are sent a Science Box containing equipment to help them carry out practical activities related to their course.
 Our lovely Link Mentors are currently in the process of delivering boxes to those students who have recently embarked on GCSE courses — a total of 18 boxes are on their way or already with students.

 Those not yet ready to follow a GCSE course but learning general science also get given a box of science goodies.
 When the box arrives, we encourage our students to look through it and see what promise it holds – as well as the more conventional equipment such as beakers, thermometers and measuring cylinders, it could contain M&Ms, balloons, yeast or cress seeds!